ankur27aggarwal/dummy/README.md

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screen%20Shot%202020-04-10%20at%2010.06.02%20PM.png)

 <p align="justify">
-These lexical tokens were stored in  CodeClone.csv file such that each row in represents different number of tokens present in each source code file.
-After parsing all the programs our dataset Contains 56,168 rows (or programs), including 10k duplicates approx and 15 different features.
+These lexical tokens were stored in  CodeClone.csv file such that each row represents different number of tokens present in each source code file.
+After parsing all the programs, our dataset Contains 56,168 rows (or programs), including 10k duplicates approx and 15 different features.
 </p>

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screenshot%202020-04-10%20at%205.22.53%20PM.png)